-This professor treats a diverse population of students ethically, courteously, hing Strategies and Techniques 1 2 3 4 5 Rati ng: • This professor presents information that is accurate and compliant with current course outline and/or syllabus.
-1 1 • This professor presents content or uses a format organized in a logical sequence.
-1 • This professor communicates effectively in the classroom to promote learning and critical thinking. • • This professor employs various techniques/modalities to enhance lecture content. • This professor distributes handouts or instructional materials (if any) that are appropriate to content being presented.
-1 l • This professor utilizes effective pedagogical techniques to promote learning and critical thinking. • This professor engages students in the learning process.
+B. Teaching Strategies and Techniques Rating:

+- This professor presents information that is accurate and compliant with current course outline and/or syllabus. - This professor presents content or uses a format organized in a logical sequence. - This professor communicates effectively in the classroom to promote learning and critical thinking. - This professor employs various techniques/modalities to enhance lecture content. - This professor distributes handouts or instructional materials (if any) that are appropriate to content being presented. - This professor utilizes effective pedagogical techniques to promote learning and critical thinking. - This professor engages students in the learning process.